 Words of Wisdom From Someone Who’s Been There

 Even though he struggled with student loan debt for years, Butler eventually took the reins of his finances and figured out what he needed to do.
 Refinancing isn’t for everyone, but it was the right choice for Butler.
 Consider the pros and cons of refinancing and research if it’s a good decision for you and your student loans.
-He suggests that anyone toying with the idea of refinancing at least check out what offers are out there, since most lenders allow you to get a quote without a hard credit inquiry.
+He suggests that anyone toying with the idea of refinancing at least check out what offers are out there, since most lenders allow you to check prequalified rates without a hard credit inquiry.
 Credible is a great tool for comparing multiple refinance lenders at once.

 No matter how you decide to tackle your student loan debt, know that you’re not in it alone.
 You may make mistakes along the way, but it is possible to get them under control.
 “Just don’t give up,” he says.